cameraui/sdk/go/docs/api/plugin.md

 ## type FaceDetectionInterface

 FaceDetectionInterface is implemented by plugins that locate faces and emit per\-face embeddings.
-The NVR owns matching against enrolled faces; the plugin only emits raw detections \+ embeddings.
+The NVR owns matching against enrolled faces, the plugin only emits raw detections and embeddings.

 	type FaceDetectionInterface interface {
 	    // TestFaces runs face detection on a single image captured by the UI